strapi/strapi/CONTRIBUTING.md

 ## Request For Comments (RFC)

-Larger chunks of changes in Strapi, that might effect many users, require a thorough design phase before starting working on a PR.
+Larger chunks of changes to Strapi that might affect many users require a thorough design phase before starting working on a PR.
+We will do our best to respond as soon as possible, but since we need to discuss these proposals thoroughly, please do not expect them to be merged and accepted immediately.

-The Request For Comments process will help us create consensus among the core team and include as much feedback as possible from the community, for these upcoming changes.
+The Request For Comments process will help us create consensus among the core team and include as much feedback as possible from the community for these upcoming changes.

-Request For Comments have to be created on the [strapi/rfcs](https://github.com/strapi/rfcs) repository.
+A Request For Comments has to be created on the [strapi/rfcs](https://github.com/strapi/rfcs) repository.

 ## Code of Conduct